-Follow these steps to upgrade the switch software by using the tar privileged EXEC command to start a TFTP transfer:
+Follow these steps to upgrade the LRE switch software:

-- Step 1 If your PC or workstation cannot act as a TFTP server, copy the file to a TFTP server to which you have access. - Step 2 Access the CLI by starting a Telnet session or by connecting to the switch console port through the RS-232 connector.
+Step 1 If your PC or workstation cannot act as a TFTP server, copy the file to a TFTP server to which you have access.

+Step 2 Access the CLI by starting a Telnet session or by connecting to the switch console port through the RS-232 connector.